Assistant Professor -

 The positions will remain open until filled.

-Please send (a) 1-page research plan, and (b) CV (listing 5 most impactful publications) to Vincent (vincent@g.ecc.u-tokyo.ac.jp)
+Please send (a) a 1-page research plan, and (b) a CV (listing 5 most impactful publications) to Vincent (vincent@g.ecc.u-tokyo.ac.jp)

 Ph.D.
 Students

-We are seeking talented, highly motivated, and hardworking Ph.D. students interested in exploring cutting-edge research in 2D materials.
-Qualified applicants for the Ph.D. program are expected to have a strong quantitative background, a solid publication record in the subject, and the ability to work effectively in a team.
-Talented students with a minimum undergraduate GPA of 3.5 and holding an M.S. degree are encouraged to pursue a Ph.D. in Chemical System Engineering at the University of Tokyo.
+We are seeking talented, highly motivated, and hardworking Ph.D. students interested in cutting-edge research on 2D materials.
+Qualified applicants to the Ph.D. program are expected to have a strong quantitative background, a solid publication record in the field, and the ability to work effectively in a team.
+Talented students with a minimum undergraduate GPA of 3.5 and an M.S. degree are encouraged to pursue a Ph.D. in Chemical System Engineering at the University of Tokyo.

 Visiting Ph.D.
 Students

-We also invite visiting Ph.D. students interested in CVD synthesis of 2D materials and printable meta-materials for energy storage applications.
-Selected candidates will receive a full fellowship, including a monthly stipend and housing, for up to 6 months.
+We also invite visiting Ph.D. students interested in CVD synthesis of 2D materials and printable meta-materials for electronic applications.
+Candidates are responsible for their monthly stipend and housing.
+The term is up to 12 months.